SB-GLOBAL-SE/zephyr-squad-to-scale-migration/README.md

 - Test Execution custom fields (custom fields which are enabled to project)
 - Test Execution steps and attachments
 - Custom Test Execution status and Test Execution step status
+- **Automated attachments import**: The script generates a CSV file with the attachments mapping, it does import automatically using a flag. flag set to false will not import automatically the same can be done manually through command line or a third-party tool.
+- **Update test case audit fields**: The script generates a CSV file with the test case mapping, it does import automatically using a flag. flag set to false will not import automatically the same can be done manually through command line or a third-party tool.
+    * Created By.
+    * Created On.
+- **Update test execution audit fields**: The script generates a CSV file with the test execution mapping, it does import automatically using a flag. flag set to false will not import automatically the same can be done manually through command line or a third-party tool.
+    * Created By.
+    * Created On.
+    * Executed By(if test case executed)
+    * Executed On(if test case executed)

 **Supported Test Case Custom fields**: